Mount Gambier Airport: Upgrades

-2021 Major Upgrade

 A further more substantial upgrade was unveiled in July 2019 which included replacement of the existing terminal with a new modern and larger facility, with the ability to implement future security screening.
 Construction commenced in November 2019 and was completed in early 2021.
 The $9.2M upgrade project was jointly funded by the Australian Government through the Building Better Regions Fund in partnership with the South Australian State Government.
 The City of Mount Gambier also supported the Airport upgrade with a financial contribution.

-As well as the new $6.2m terminal, the upgrade also includes an extension of 120 meters to the main runway to service larger aircraft, a brand new heavy aircraft apron to house a larger contingent of fire bombers and other heavy aircraft and the entire airport precinct has had a full electrical upgrade from the previous 1950's system.
+As well as the new $6.2m terminal, the upgrade also includes an extension of 120 metres to the main runway to service larger aircraft, a brand new heavy aircraft apron to house a larger contingent of fire bombers and other heavy aircraft and the entire airport precinct has had a full electrical upgrade from the previous 1950s system.

 Operations

 Ansett Airways

 The defunct airline Ansett Airways formerly operated scheduled domestic services with routes to Adelaide and Melbourne before being placed into administration in 2001.